 B. Intention with humility: Taking a moment to establish and discuss the project's intention with empathy.
 Gathering everyone's perspectives on visions, approaches, blind spots, sensitivities, and definitions of success for an aligned and attentive start.

 C. Intentional conversations: Fostering enriching insights by diversifying input and cross-validating data throughout the project.

 A. External Collaborators

-How to

-various voices with the right contributors.
+Consider the following to gather various voices with the right contributors.